ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Data changes are lifecycle aware so you can be sure that your app behaves as expected

+^ This also works with other observable types such as RxJava or Flow

+^ But you must handle lifecycle events yourself

 ---

 [.background-color: #ffffff]